sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Retirement

-Where an Organisation has expired due to either a subscription failure or cancellation and is now within a "retirement" period of 30 days, during which an [Billing Admin]({{< ref "tyk-cloud/teams-&-users/user-roles#user-roles-within-tyk-cloud" >}}) can reinstate full functionality by updating or creating a new subscription.
+Where an Organisation has expired due to either a subscription failure or cancelation and is now within a "retirement" period of 30 days, during which an [Billing Admin]({{< ref "tyk-cloud/teams-&-users/user-roles#user-roles-within-tyk-cloud" >}}) can reinstate full functionality by updating or creating a new subscription.

 ## Action Terms